Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: Comparison to a Labeled Dataset

-We first reproduce Zantedeschi et al.'s work by training their IResNet classifier on \num{2098755} 3 pixel $\times$ 3 pixel \textit{tiles}, labeled via 2B-CLDCLASS-lidar as just described, from the January 2--31, 2008 MODIS MOD02 1~km Aqua dataset.
+We first reproduce Zantedeschi et al.'s work by training their IResNet classifier on \num{2098755} 3 pixels $\times$ 3 pixels \textit{tiles}, labeled via 2B-CLDCLASS-lidar as just described, from the January 2--31, 2008 MODIS MOD02 1~km Aqua dataset.
 We test the trained model on \num{47360560} equivalent tiles from January 1, 2008, obtaining 89.0\% validation accuracy, similar to the 90.9\% reported by Zantedeschi et al.

-We then apply RICC to the \num{58734} 128$\times$128 MOD02 patches for January 1, 2008 to obtain RICC clusters for the area that is covered by the \num{2098755}-tile IResNet test set.
+We then apply RICC to the \num{58734} 128$\times$128 MOD02 patches for January 1, 2008, to obtain RICC clusters for the area that is covered by the \num{2098755}-tile IResNet test set.
 We use a cluster count of 12 in the subsequent comparison analysis.
 To permit comparison of IResNet pixel-level and RICC patch-level clustering, we map RICC clusters to the pixel level by identifying for each MOD02 pixel the patch(es) that contain it (due to overlaps among patches, one pixel can be in up to four patches) and for each such patch, the cluster in which it places the pixel, and then assigning to the pixel either the cluster in which it is placed most frequently, or if there is no single most frequent cluster, the first cluster encountered.
-In this way we obtain for each pixel contained in the January 1, 2008 MOD02 dataset two classifications, a ISCCP class from IResNet and a cluster number from RICC.
+In this way, we obtain for each pixel contained on January 1, 2008, MOD02 dataset two classifications, an ISCCP class from IResNet and a cluster number from RICC.

 Then, for each of the 12 RICC-assigned clusters, we examine the ISCCP labels assigned to pixels in that cluster, with results shown in Fig.~\ref{fig:isccp12}.
 We see that eight of the 12 clusters have a dominant ($>$40$\%$) CUMULO category.
 Furthermore, a majority of the clusters contain primarily of either low- (Cu, Sc, St), middle- (Ac, As, Ns), or high-altitude (Ci-Cs, Dc) cloud categories.
+Clusters \#3, \#5, and \#10 consist of patches containing thick clouds (Ns).
+Thus, the 12 clusters produced by RICC are compatible with known cloud categories produced via supervised approaches.
 Exceptions are clusters \#1, \#4, \#7, and \#11, which combine the high-altitude Ci-Cs and low-altitude Sc categories within the same cluster---a phenomenon that we attribute to the high frequency with which the trained classifier assigns the Sc category.
+These results suggest that more than 12 clusters are needed to achieve a clear separation of high and low clouds--a topic for future work.